Reporting on hearings

-The NMC do not provide images of anyone involved in the hearing.
+We do not provide images of anyone involved in the hearing.
 Filming or photography of any sort is strictly prohibited on the premises and anyone caught filming will be immediately be asked to leave.
 Filming or photography may only take place on public land outside the building.

 Information available before the hearing

-Note: Charges may be subject to amendment during the course of the hearing.
+Charges may be subject to amendment during the course of the hearing.
 In the case of resuming hearings, the listed charge will not reflect any changes which have arisen during the earlier hearings, whether these are due to amendments to the charges or findings made by the panel.

-Information available on request from the Media team during a hearing
+Information available on request

-The Media team can provide certain updates during the course of a hearing once the panel has reached specific stages.
+Our media team can provide certain updates during the course of a hearing once the panel has reached specific stages.
 These include:

-- Whether or not the individual has attended and if they are represented
+- whether or not the individual has attended and if they are represented

 Witnesses are anonymised in the Outcome and Reasons document, however we may provide their names on request.
 Vulnerable witnesses, patients and third parties who are granted legal anonymity to protect their identity will remain anonymous.